StarRocks/starrocks/docs/en/loading/InsertInto.md

 ```

 :::note
-For tables that use the `PARTITION BY column` strategy, INSERT OVERWRITE supports creates new partitions in the destination table by specifying the value of the partition key.
+For tables that use the `PARTITION BY column` strategy, INSERT OVERWRITE supports creating new partitions in the destination table by specifying the value of the partition key.
 Existing partitions are overwritten as usual.

 The following example creates the partitioned table `activity`, and creates a new partition in the table while inserting data into it: